MED-MOE/model/README.md

-# 🏥 Agent Hospital Optimization via MedLLaMA + Mixture of Experts
+# 🏥 Agent Hospital Optimization via Llama-3-8B-UltraMedical + Mixture of Experts

 **A research project by Xinzhuo Jiang and Dan Harvey**
 **Course: HPML | Columbia University**

 ## 🧠 Overview

-Inspired by Jacobs et al.’s Mixture of Experts (MoE) and the Agent Hospital framework, this project proposes a novel optimization of clinical decision-making systems using **domain-specialized MedLLaMA experts** coordinated by an intelligent **gating network**—a virtual nurse dynamically routing patient queries to the right specialists.
+Inspired by Jacobs et al.’s Mixture of Experts (MoE) and the Agent Hospital framework, this project proposes a novel optimization of clinical decision-making systems using **domain-specialized Llama-3-8B-UltraMedical experts** coordinated by an intelligent **gating network**—a virtual nurse dynamically routing patient queries to the right specialists.

 Our goal is to deliver improved medical inference efficiency, diagnostic accuracy, and energy-aware compute through expert distillation, pruning, and smart expert selection.